Arabic Poetry and Criticism

-The course takes the form of a guided inquiry into the history and genres of classical Arabic poetry, the emergence of modern poetry and the transformation of poetic language, structures and imagery as embodied in selected texts by leading poets.
+The module takes the form of a guided inquiry into the history and genres of classical Arabic poetry, the emergence of modern poetry and the transformation of poetic language, structures and imagery as embodied in selected texts by leading poets.
 It is intended primarily for students taking MA Arabic Literature, but students of Comparative Literature will find it particularly interesting for the study of poetry and its response to the shaping forces of the age in a comparative context.
-The course has an important comparative constituent because of the historical influence of Arabic poetic practices and genres on world poetry (e.g. Troubadour poetry, German Gazell and Muslim Indian devotional poetry) and to the continued presence and influence of primarily Western (but also Asian and African) poetic traditions on modern Arabic poetic experiments.
+The module has an important comparative constituent because of the historical influence of Arabic poetic practices and genres on world poetry (e.g. Troubadour poetry, German Gazell and Muslim Indian devotional poetry) and to the continued presence and influence of primarily Western (but also Asian and African) poetic traditions on modern Arabic poetic experiments.

-At the end of the course the student will be familiar in general terms with the range of themes, techniques and genres to be found in Classical, Modern and Contemporary Arabic poetry and will have been introduced to the principal critical works on the subject.
+At the end of the module the student will be familiar in general terms with the range of themes, techniques and genres to be found in Classical, Modern and Contemporary Arabic poetry and will have been introduced to the principal critical works on the subject.

-The objective of the course is to introduce students to one of the richest and most rewarding areas of Arabic literature, and to relate the processes of change and search for personal and cultural identity on the literary level to the projects of change in the political and social spheres.
+The objective of the module is to introduce students to one of the richest and most rewarding areas of Arabic literature, and to relate the processes of change and search for personal and cultural identity on the literary level to the projects of change in the political and social spheres.